TEMPORAL BONE ANATOMY

 • Articular Surface — anterior mandibular fossa portion

-• Contacts mandible directly
+• Contacts your mandible directly

 • Articular Tubercle — rounded eminence anterior to fossa